 This mid-range priced all-through school offers the International Baccalaureate Primary Years, Middle Years and Diploma Programmes while holding onto its small school ethos.

-For the start of the 2020-21 academic year, Chatsworth will consolidate its popular Orchard primary campus at Bukit Timah, it will also open a new Chatsworth Early Childhood Centre at the site.
-This means that Bukit Timah will become one large, all-through school that children can attend from 18 months through to 18 years.
+In 2020, Chatsworth opened a new Chatsworth Early Childhood Centre on site, and moved its Orchard primary school to the campus.
+This meant that Bukit Timah has become one large, all-through school that children can attend from 18 months through to 18 years.

 Chatsworth had to close its Orchard campus after the government ended its lease; the building was included in a heritage project by the Urban Redevelopment Authority to conserve three buildings on the site of the former Singapore Chinese' Girls School (SCGS) in Emerald Hill.

-The move was not welcomed by all Orchard families who preferred the homely, traditional feel of being centrally located in the grounds of a former colonial mansion.
-The move to the Bukit Timah campus does offer students more space, modern facilities, proximity to a rainforest, and a through-train education though.
+The move was not welcomed by all Orchard families, who preferred the homely, traditional feel of being centrally located in the grounds of a former colonial mansion.
+The move to the Bukit Timah campus has offered students more space, modern facilities, proximity to a rainforest, and a through-train education though - and feedback from parents is that the school continues to offer a nurturing, friendly and inclusive community.

 Both Mandarin and French are taught as additional languages to all students from KG to Year 2; from Year 3 onwards, students choose to continue studying either French or Mandarin.

 The MYP prepares students for Years 12 to 13, when they study the internationally recognised IBDP.
-IBDP students can select courses from a decent offering of more than 20 different subjects, including Chinese, Spanish and French, psychology, business management, economics and theatre.
+IBDP students can select courses from a decent offering of more than 20 different subjects, including Chinese, Spanish, French, psychology, business management, economics, and theatre.

 In addition to the IB Diploma Programme, secondary school students are awarded with the WASC accredited high school diploma in their final year.